Damages and Materiality: Effects on voluntary disclosure: Model framework

-In this no-litigation context, studied in Gietzmann and Ostaszewski (2023), there exist equilibria involving a single switch between the two kinds of behaviour: sparing and candid.
+A special case which provides initial insights and is a building block towards more general behaviours corresponds to $\rho \equiv 0$ (no damages and so no litigation).
+This is the simplest context which answers the natural question of what is the probability of suspected non-disclosure, as the probability depends only on $\gamma _{1}$ and not on the expected damage-losses.
+Here there exist two equilibria involving a single switch between the two kinds of behaviour: sparing and candid, both observed empirically cf. (Grubb, 2011).
 This plays on a firm having already established a reputation (recognized by the market) for selection of these switching behaviours in equilibrium.
-The context will most conveniently start with that of a sparing-first behaviour where, after an optimal switching time $\theta \text{,}$ management switch to being candid thereafter; if no switching is involved, one may take $\theta=0$ to create a context of sparing-only behaviour.
-Subsequently, we consider a switch at an optimal time $\theta$ from candid-first behaviour to sparing behaviour.
-The characterization in this subsection of the optimal switching time is taken directly from the `no litigation' model in Gietzmann and Ostaszewski (2023).
-See Proposition 5 in Section 6 for the more general `with litigation' characterizations.
+The context most conveniently starts with that of a sparing-first behaviour where, after an optimal switching time $\theta \text{ ,}$ management switch to being candid thereafter; if no switching is involved, one may take $\theta =0$ to create a context of sparing-only behaviour.
+Subsequently, we consider a switch at an optimal time $\theta $ from candid-first behaviour to sparing behaviour.
+We defer the calculations supporting the formulas used here to Section 4.
+The key point is that we shift origin and rescale via the transformation